 With extensive supply chain and manufacturing channels in multiple, usually underdeveloped countries, it can be difficult for companies to monitor their many supply chain outlets.
 Increased understanding of the ways that slavery can appear in supply chains is vital to effecting change.
 Issues of interest include developing risk assessment tools, standardizing auditing methods and approaches, consolidating information collected from audits across industries, and improving communication within companies across internal divisions.

 There are dozens of touch points where modern slavery can occur in the hospitality industry – staff recruitment and food sourcing are only two examples.
 Due to the vast size of the industry, eradicating this issue has the potential to affect thousands of lives.
 Issues of interest include how to train staff at different levels to detect the problem, how to address the four potential vulnerabilities within the hotel industry – forced prostitution, forced labour within supply chains, third-party service contracts, and construction – and how to develop standardized responses across hotel chains.

 Any amount of product sold that is found to have a link with modern slavery or child labour puts a retailer in a position of liability and potential reputation risk.
 Urged by public pressure and the need to safeguard their businesses, many of the biggest retailers worldwide have engaged in more proactive monitoring activities.
 Issues of interest include understanding how to inform and educate suppliers, how to identify the boundaries of supply chain involvement, and how to respond to a reputation crisis.

-Between meetings, the Mekong Club takes the recommendations made by the association members and operationalizes them with the help of technical experts in the field (toolkits, training programs, data updates, etc).
+Between meetings, the Mekong Club takes the recommendations made by association members and operationalizes them with the help of technical experts in the field to create toolkits, training programs, data updates, and more.
 Once developed and tested, these outputs are used to improve their responses to this issue.

 See more about our tools.